NSHipster/articles/2013-05-27-unit-testing.md

 It's as close to a religious debate as programmers get... nevermind the matter of tabs-versus-spaces.

 Objective-C developers have, for the most part, remained relatively apathetic to Unit Testing (_"There's that SenTest thing, but who uses that, really?"_).
-Between strong typing, typically manageable project sizes, and a compiler advanced enough to [rewrite code for you](http://clang.llvm.org/doxygen/Rewriter_8h_source.html), unit testing isn't as much of a necessity as it is for more dynamic languages like Ruby (at least in practice).
+Between static typing, typically manageable project sizes, and a compiler advanced enough to [rewrite code for you](http://clang.llvm.org/doxygen/Rewriter_8h_source.html), unit testing isn't as much of a necessity as it is for more dynamic languages like Ruby (at least in practice).

 But that's not to say that Objective-C developers wouldn't benefit from unit testing.
 In fact, as Objective-C continues to become more collaborative, with growing participation in the open source community, automated testing will become a necessity.